NITDgpOS/UIP/README.md

 UIP Is Pretty
 =============

-UIP Scrapes wallpapers from reddit and applies them on your desktop according to a schedule.
-Works with windows, mac and gtk based desktops on Linux.
+UIP scrapes images from reddit and unsplash, and applies them as a wallpaper on your desktop(with configurable schedule).
+Works with Windows, Mac and Gtk based desktops on Linux.

 Examples of UIP wallpapers
 ==========================